tarantool/doc/doc/book/box/data_model.rst

     s:select(1.1)
     s:select({ffi.cast('double', 1)})

-Arithmetic with cdata 'double' will not work reliably, so for Lua it is better to use the 'number' type.
+Arithmetic with cdata ``double`` will not work reliably, so for Lua, it is better to use the ``number`` type.
 This warning does not apply for Tarantool/SQL because Tarantool/SQL does
 :ref:`implicit casting <sql_data_type_conversion>`.

 .. _index-box_number:

 **number**.
-In Lua a number is double-precision floating-point, but a Tarantool 'number' field may have both integer and floating-point values.
+The Tarantool number field may have both integer and floating-point values, although in Lua a ``number`` is a double-precision floating-point.

 Tarantool will try to store a Lua number as floating-point if the value contains a decimal point or is very large (greater than 100 trillion = 1e14), otherwise Tarantool will store it as an integer.
 To ensure that even very large numbers are stored as integers, use the